 Realizing an SI unit — that is, converting its formal definition into concrete reality — requires following a specific set of methods and directions called a mise en pratique, a French phrase meaning “practical application.”
 The BIPM specifies a mise en pratique for each SI base unit.
 For temperature, the procedure does not entail realizing exactly 1 kelvin, but exactly 273.16 kelvins.

-The realization is accomplished with a triple-point cell, which consists of a pressure-sealed glass cylinder nearly filled with water.
+Though it no longer defines the kelvin, the triple point of water remains a convenient and practical way to calibrate thermometers.
+This is accomplished with a triple-point cell, which consists of a pressure-sealed glass cylinder nearly filled with water.
 The cell is evacuated with a vacuum pump until the pressure inside is 611.657 pascals (about 0.6 percent of the air pressure at sea level).
 Running down the center axis of the cell is a tubular chamber open to the air.
 This chamber, called the thermometer well, is the space into which cooling materials are placed and a thermometer is subsequently lowered.

 The triple-point cell contains a very specific formulation of water.
 Like all atoms, the hydrogen and oxygen in water have different “isotopes” — variations of the same atom.
 For example, oxygen atoms exist in several forms, such as oxygen-16 (16O), oxygen-17 (17O), and oxygen-18 (18O).
 All these forms have eight electrons and eight protons, but they differ in their numbers of neutrons, with 16O having only eight neutrons, making it the lightest isotope, and 18O having 10 neutrons, making it the heaviest isotope.
 (Notice that the isotope number is the sum of the number of protons and neutrons in the atom.)
 Similarly, hydrogen is found most abundantly as 1H, with one proton and zero neutrons, but some hydrogen exists as 2H (one proton and one neutron), known as deuterium (D).
 When deuterium atoms occur in a water molecule, it’s called heavy water (D2O).

-Because even slight variations in the hydrogen and oxygen isotope concentrations of water can affect the triple-point temperature, the measurement science community worldwide has agreed on a specific formulation known, somewhat oddly, as Vienna Standard Mean Ocean Water.
+Because even slight variations in the hydrogen and oxygen isotope concentrations of water can affect the triple-point temperature, the measurement science community worldwide agreed on a specific formulation known, somewhat oddly, as Vienna Standard Mean Ocean Water.

 The name does not refer to seawater, but to the chemical composition of distilled ocean water.
 “Vienna” is part of the name because the International Atomic Energy Agency, based in Vienna, promulgated the standard formulation.
 It is “defined exactly by the following amount of substance ratios: 0.00015576 mole of 2H per mole of 1H; 0.0003799 mole of 17O per mole of 16O, and 0.0020052 mole of 18O per mole of 16O.”